NHSDigital/electronic-prescription-service-api/README.md

 ### GitHub folder

-This `.github` folder contains workflows and templates related to github
+This `/.github` folder contains workflows and templates related to github

 - `dependabot.yml` Dependabot definition file
 - `pull_request_template.yml` Template for pull requests

-Workflows are in the `.github/workflows` folder
+Workflows are in the `/.github/workflows` folder

 - `codeql-analysis.yml` Workflow for automated security analysis and vulnerability detection
 - `combine-dependabot-prs.yml` Workflow for combining dependabot pull requests